-Recognition of Hong Kong Insolvency Proceedings in the Mainland courts discretion to recognize and enforce judgments or rulings in foreign bankruptcy cases according to international treaties or on the basis of the principle of reciprocity.
+Since 2007, the Mainland has had a statutory mechanism available to deal with cross-border insolvency matters in the form of Article 5 of the EBL.
+This gives the Mainland courts discretion to recognize and enforce judgments or rulings in foreign bankruptcy cases according to international treaties or on the basis of the principle of reciprocity.
 Recognition and enforcement on this basis is subject to the proviso that the judgment or ruling does not violate the basic principles of Mainland law, does not jeopardize the sovereignty and security of the state or public interests and does not undermine the legitimate rights and interests of creditors in the Mainland.